Distracted driving: Risk characterization

 The rising annual rate of fatalities from distracted driving corresponds to both the number of cell phone subscriptions per capita, as well as the average number of text messages sent per month.
 From 2009 to 2011, the number of text messages sent increased by nearly 50 percent.

 Distracted driving offenders are more likely to report driving while drowsy, going 20 miles per hour over the speed limit, driving aggressively, not stopping at a red light or stop sign, and driving while under the influence of alcohol.

 The American Automobile Association (AAA) reports that younger drivers are overwhelmingly more likely than older drivers to text message and talk on cell phones while driving.
 However, the proportion of drivers aged 35–44 who reported talking on cell phones while driving is not significantly lower than those drivers aged 18–24 who report doing so.
 More than 600 parents and caregivers were surveyed in two Michigan emergency rooms while their children, ages 1–12 years, were being treated for any reason.
 During this survey, almost 90% of drivers reported engaging in at least one technology-related distraction while driving their children in the past month.
 The parents who disclosed conducting phone calls while driving were 2.6 times likely to have reportedly been involved in a motor vehicle crash.

+Demographic vulnerabilities

+In 2016, Qin et al's research indicates that the source of distraction varies significantly by age and sex: